roberthopman/roberthopman.github.io/_posts/2020-12-18-collecting-email-creditcard-details-in-stripe.md

 ---
 layout: post
-title:  "Collecting creditcard details in Stripe with SetupIntent "
+title:  "Collecting creditcard details in Stripe with SetupIntent"
 ---

 #### What is a SetupIntent?